dahliaOS/pangolin_desktop/.github/README.md

 If you're interested in contributing to the project, please refer to [CONTRIBUTE.md](./CONTRIBUTE.md)

+## Donate

+If you're interested in donating to the project, you can do so by clicking [here!](https://dahliaos.io/donate) or by clicking on the Sponsor button featured on this repo!

 ## Translate

 If you're interested in translating the project, please refer to [TRANSLATION.md](./TRANSLATION.md)